James holds court in Rio before World Cup final

 According to ESPN, James opted for a short-term deal so he could maximize his earning potential by re-signing for the 2016-17 season after the NBA has signed a new television deal which is expected to boost player salaries.

-But James, dressed casually in shorts and a t-shirt with a diamond studded necklace draped around his neck, spoke about a wide range of subjects, including his love of soccer and his first visit to Rio, which will host the next Olympics in 2016.
+But James, dressed casually in shorts and a t-shirt with a diamond studded necklace draped around his neck, did open up on a wide range of subjects.

+“It is my first time in Rio.
+I am here for the excitement,” he said after posing for photographs with kids from a local basketball program, then watching them slam dunk into a makeshift hoop.

+James also spoke about his love of soccer and his fascination with the World Cup.

 ”This is bigger than the NBA finals in the sense of the world.
 You have all the players representing their countries.